 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 University of Connecticut is a good decision for students pursuing a General Agriculture degree.
 Students who graduate from the Agriculture program make an average of $40,895 in the first five years of their career and $70,975 after their first five years of their career.
-Want a large student body?
-This school has over 20,000 students on campus.
+The area of Storrs, Connecticut, is wonderful for students who favor a quieter, suburban place.

 Every student pursuing a degree in General Agriculture has to check out University of Vermont.
-Students who graduate from the Agriculture program earn an average of $36,605 in their early career salary and $64,966 in their mid-career salary.
+Graduates from the General Agriculture program at University of Vermont earn 3.3% more than the typical college grad in this field.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.